-If a training provider is not listed on the ICP Resources page, interpreters must request approval by completing a CEU Approval Request Form on this page at least 30 days before the scheduled event.
+If a training provider is not listed on the ICP Resources page, interpreters must request approval by completing the CEU Approval Request Form on this page at least 30 days before the scheduled event.

-Training providers can contact ICP for approval of their events; approved providers will be listed in the program's Resources page.
+Training providers can contact ICP for approval of their events.
+Approved providers will be listed in the program's Resources page.